aces/Loris/modules/roles_manager/README.md

 ## Scope

 The roles module is intended to view and manage roles and their selected set of permissions.
-Depending on the following permission, users can create new roles, modify or delete existing roles.
-Managing roles also allows to alter role-permission association, for instance to add a permission to set of users with the same role.
+Depending on the following permission, users can create new roles or modify existing roles.
+Managing roles also allows to alter role-permission association, e.g. to add a permission to set of users with the same role.

 ## Permissions